TsumiNa/CVM/README.md

    $ cd cvm
    ```

 3. Create virtual environment for `CVM` and activate it.
-We are assuming you have `miniconda` been installed.
+We are assuming you have installed the `miniconda`.

    ```bash
    $ conda env create -f conda_env.yml